• Skip to primary navigation

 Notes

-• *Almond extract is optional.
-It gives your frosting a slightly elevated flavor, which I like to call 'fancy buttercream.'
-Great for wedding cakes and cupcakes.
+• *Almond extract: Almond extract is optional.
+It gives your frosting a slightly elevated flavor - great for wedding and celebration cakes.

-• Frosting will keep for 1 week in a sealed container in the refrigerator, or up to 3 months in the freezer.
+• Storage: Frosting will keep for 2 days at room temperature, 1 week in a sealed container in the refrigerator, or up to 3 months in the freezer.
 Bring to room temperature before spreading onto baked goods.

-• Recipe will make enough to frost up to 18 cupcakes with piped frosting, 24 cupcakes spread with a knife, a 9x13 sheet cake, a 13x18 sheet cake, or the top and middle of a round 8 or 9 inch 2-layer cake (leaving the sides bare).
-To frost the sides of a 2-layer cake, make an additional half batch of frosting.
+• Yield: Recipe will frost up to 18 cupcakes with tall piped frosting, 24 cupcakes spread with a knife, a 9x13 sheet cake, a 13x18 sheet cake, or an 8-9 inch round cake on the top, sides, and middle.

-• Baked goods can be frosted the day before an event and left at room temperature in a sealed container.
-If you have a fully decorated cake or cupcakes with a fruit filling, I'd recommend refrigerating them overnight so they stay fresh longer.
+• How to store frosted cake: Baked goods can be frosted the day before an event and left at room temperature in a sealed container.
+If you have a fully decorated cake or cupcakes with a fruit filling, refrigerate overnight and bring to room temperature 30 minutes before serving.

-• Butter melts around 90 to 95 degrees, and so will your frosting.
-If your location is nearing this temperature, I'd recommend refrigerating your baked goods until an hour before you're ready to serve them.
-Refrigerating your frosted baked goods will not hurt them, but you will want to give them some time to come to room temperature before serving.
+• Hot climates: Butter melts around 90 to 95 degrees and so will your frosting.
+If your location is nearing this temperature, I'd recommend refrigerating your baked goods until 30 minutes before serving.

 Nutrition Estimate